kar-thee/zen-assignment-react-dashboard/README.md

 Reference : https://startbootstrap.com/previews/sb-admin-2
 <br><br>
-Developed the basic ui of dashboard homepage using React by refactoring code and translating from normal HTML,CSS(Bootstrap) and Js (incl Jquery) ... to single React-app
+Developed the basic ui of dashboard homepage using React and bootstrap(responsive) by refactoring code and translating from normal HTML,CSS(Bootstrap) and Js (incl Jquery) ... to single React-app
 <br><br>